bettiolo/js-development-slides/oo-js.md

 ### Closures

+It is a special kind of object that combines two things: a function, and the environment in which that function was created.
+The environment consists of any local variables that were in-scope at the time that the closure was created.

+### Closures

 Inner functions can access outer context.
 Outer function cannot access inner context.
 We can use this rules to structure code and to prevent global object pollution.

 ```js